lsst-dm/dmtn-031/index.rst

 Summary
 =======

 In this tech-note, we presented a generalization to the OPMb algorithm from [tabur07]_ that allows for astrometric matching of catalog of detected sources into a catalog of reference objects in tractable time for a larger dynamic range of object densities.
-Such a generalization is important for the denser, Galactic pointings of the LSST dataset.
+Such a generalization is important for the denser, galactic pointings of the LSST dataset.
 We have shown that the PPMb algorithm to perform similarly both in terms of match success rate and WCS scatter to that of OPMb in data with a low object density and that it provides exceptional improvement in fields with a high reference object density.
-The timing of the two algorithms is surprisingly similar given that the current ``stack`` implementation of OPMb is written in a compiled language where as PPMb is currently written in pure Python.
-Given the performance comparison between the two algorithms and codes one could switch the default behavior of the LSST ``stack`` to PPMb without any notable drawbacks.
+The timing of the two algorithms is surprisingly similar given that the current Stack implementation of OPMb is written in a compiled language where as PPMb is currently written in pure Python.
+Given the performance comparison between the two algorithms and codes one could switch the default behavior of the LSST Stack to PPMb without any notable drawbacks.